 We’re into week 3,577 of lockdown – and some of us are looking rather unrecognisable.
 Considering that the average woman in the UK will get her hair cut every six to eight weeks and the average man has their hair trimmed every month, there’s likely to be a whole range of overgrown hairstyles out there at the moment.

 But confusion surrounding when hairdressers will open again has led to many people to take things into their own hands – sometimes with success, but other times with disastrous results.
-People cutting their own hair has become such a trend in the last few weeks that hairdressers across the country have been urging people to put the scissors down, and wait until the lockdown is over to see their hairdresser.
 But when will hairdressers open again?

 Social distancing in a hairdressers is near enough impossible, thanks to the intimate nature of the job.
 So when can we expect to be able to visit our favourite salon?

 Dominic Raab has previously said, “From July 4, at the earliest, we’ll look at other sectors and that will include hospitality, but it will also include personal care and people like hairdressers.”
 So that’s the earliest it seems that hairdressers will be able to open.